 Six Senses in Bhutan

-Located directly within a pine grove, Six Senses Bumthang has been carefully designed and built within the forest, thereby taking on the name Forest within a Forest.
-This once again highlights a unique lodge design that provides guests something very special to enjoy and quite different from their previous three lodge experiences.
+Located in amongst a pine grove, Six Senses Bumthang has been carefully designed and built in between the trees, taking on the name of Forest within a Forest.

-At an elevation of 9,514 feet (2,900 meters) on the western slopes of the Black Mountains, the glacial valley is a designated conservation area and winter home of the endangered black-necked cranes.
+The glacial valley is a designated conservation area and winter home of the endangered black-necked cranes.
+Within walking distance is the Black-necked Crane Centre, a conservation centre dedicated to protecting these vulnerable birds, and a wonderful venue from which to observe them.
 The quaint village is dominated by the 16th century Gangtey Goemba, which includes a school and quarters for monks and meditation facilities, and is home to the mind reincarnation of Pema Lingpa, one of the region’s historically important Buddhist treasure discoverers.